TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 We may send you information about our products, notify you of any changes to your account, or send confirmations, technical notices, updates, security alerts, support and administrative messages, and marketing emails.

-If you would like to stop receiving newsletters and marketing emails from please provide us with the email address you would like to unsubscribe by emailing privacy@ or calling 1-888-813-0008.
+If you would like to stop receiving newsletters and marketing emails from PeopleSmart.com please provide us with the email address you would like to unsubscribe by emailing privacy@peoplesmart.com or calling 1-888-813-0008.
 Please note that you may still receive account and billing notices from us, if applicable.

 Compliance Notices California Do Not Track Disclosure